RaghavVerma24/Covoid/README.md

 During the designing and development of Covoid we learned how to use piskel to create animated sprites, create an enemy with AI their integration, custom player movement scripts, using A* algorithm to make pathfinding scripts for enemies and most importantly getting familiar and use Unity for the first time.

 ## What's next for Covoid
 Next steps for Covoid is to add functionality where the user will have lifes and a timed run where the objective must be completed or the user loses the game.
-As well we hope to make our game available to everyone so we can educate the youth about how as a community we can keep everyone safe
+As well we hope to make our game available to everyone so we can educate the youth about how as a community we can keep everyone safe.